 One dimension of negligence that is particularly relevant to truck accidents is negligence per se.
 These are acts deemed negligent because they violate a law.
-In order to win on a negligence per see action, you must allege and prove that the defendant broke a law, you were injured, the injury was of the kind meant to be prevented by the law, and you were in the class of people meant to be protected by the law.
+To win on a negligence per see action, you must allege and prove that the defendant broke the law, you were injured, the injury was of the kind meant to be prevented by the law, and you were in the class of people intended to be protected by the law.
 Examples of negligence per se in Illinois include driving a car without working lights or brakes.

 Average Illinois Truck Accident Awards For Personal Injury Claims

-So there are the laws but I am sure you are also thinking, “Great!
-But what is my Illinois truck accident case actually worth?”
+So there are the laws, but I am sure you are also thinking, “Great!
+But what is my Illinois truck accident case really worth?”
 This is not a crass question.
-Accidents pose very formidable expenses and life changes that must be accounted for especially if the other party was responsible.
+Accidents pose very formidable expenses and life changes that must be accounted for mainly if the other party was responsible.

 However, while we want to help you gauge what a lawsuit might help you recover financially, we also want to caution you that every case wins or loses on its own two feet.
 The facts and circumstances of your accident will dictate how much you recover-not what others in the past have achieved.

 Nevertheless, the past can be very influential, especially to a jury.
 Therefore, here are some facts about Illinois truck accident awards that might help you orient yourself towards what might be possible.

 - The state average for truck accidents is well north of one million dollars.

 - State median returns for truck accidents roughly range between $50,000 and $60,000.

 - 54% of all truck accident cases in Illinois recovered under $100,000 and

 - 18% of all cases recovered more than $1,000,000.